acollign/netrunner-wiki/Prompts,-Optional-Effects,-and-Delayed-Completion.md

  :effect (effect (effect-completed eid))}
 ```

 This code block again invokes a prompt with a message telling the player what the top card of R&D is.
 We only gives the player one choice OK which is used to clear the prompt.
 No matter what the choice we then invoke the effect which is to run the `effect-completed` function for this `eid`.
+After a check with Neal, the `effect-completed` inside the `yes-ability` is unnecessary. `effect-completed` is __only__ called manually if its owning ability is `:delayed-completion`, which the yes-ability is not (because it is finished as soon as its prompt is dismissed).
+The `effect` of this ability is really a no-op.

 And then we are all done!

 So what did I learn / re-remember / questions
 1. We don't need a :no-ability if we just want the effect to complete when the user hits no.  Some other cards have this wrong already.
 No harm - just extra code.

+2. We did not need the effect-completed function inside the yes-ability since we are really just using the prompt to pause the game engine.

-2. In two locations I added the `:delayed-completion` key.
+3. In two locations I added the `:delayed-completion` key.
 Looking around some more in the code this was useless and does nothing in this instance.
 When each pass through the function `resolve-ability-eid` is done we call a function called `complete-ability` whose job it is to complete the effect.
 This has some funky logic in it which is the main place where we check for the `:delayed-completion` key and other keys like so:

 ```
   (when (or (and **(not choices)** **(not optional)** (not psi) (not trace) (not delayed-completion))